Foxhall Internists Immunization Clinic's specially trained staff provide routine and travel vaccinations.

 The yellow fever vaccination is recommended for persons traveling to or living in areas where yellow fever infection occurs.
 A valid International Certificate of Vaccination is a requirement for entry into certain countries where yellow fever occurs, or for entry into certain countries if the traveler is arriving from an area where yellow fever occurs.
 The certificate is valid for 10 years, beginning 10 days after primary immunization or immediately after revaccination.
 Booster doses are recommended every 10 years. top

 The meningococcal meningitis vaccination is recommended for travelers who visit areas recognized as having epidemic meningococcal disease.
 It is required for pilgrims to Mecca, Saudia Arabia for the annual Hajj.
 Because of the increased incidence in dormitory living, many colleges suggest that the meningococcal vaccine be considered.
-The single vaccination provides protection for 3 years. top

 The typhoid vaccine is recommended for travelers to areas where there is a recognized risk of exposure to Salmonella typhi, the organism that causes typhoid fever.
 It is transmitted by contaminated food and water.
 An oral and an injectable vaccine are available.
 The oral typhoid vaccine consists of 4 doses taken at two day intervals.
 It needs to be refrigerated to retain full potency.
 The Typhoid Vi vaccine is a single injection.
 Both vaccines have a low incidence of side effects.
 The oral vaccine must not be given to people with decreased immunity.
 A Booster of the injectable is recommended every two years.
 A Booster of the oral is recommended every five years. top